gpleiss/temperature_scaling/README.md

+# WARNING: REPO UNMAINTAINED

+I created this repo 8 years ago for PyTorch 0.3 as a simple demonstration of temperature scaling.
+It wasn't designed to be a standalone package, and it hasn't been maintained for years.

+If you're looking for a well-maintained package that implements the algorithm, there are many good ones out there, including [https://github.com/dholzmueller/probmetrics](probmetrics)!

 # Temperature Scaling
 A simple way to calibrate your neural network.
 The `temperature_scaling.py` module can be easily used to calibrated any trained model.